MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ FIRE      1 │
     =#

-In in pipeline expressions, the broadcast variant of common operators, such as `.==` are to be used.
-Forgetting the period is an easy mistake to make and the error message can be unhelpful.
+In pipeline expressions, the broadcast variant of common operators, such as `.==` are to be used.
+Forgetting the period is an easy mistake to make and the Julia language error message can be unhelpful to figuring out what went wrong.

     run(ChicagoData,
         It.department